GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 Given that FID is also a [load responsiveness metric](/user-centric-performance-metrics/#types-of-metrics), the rationale behind it is that if the first interaction made with a page in the loading phase has little to no perceptible input delay, the page has made a good first impression.

 INP is more than about first impressions.
-By sampling all interactions, responsiveness can be assessed comprehensively, making INP a more reliable indicator of overall responsiveness than FID.
+By sampling all interactions, responsiveness can be comprehensively assessed.
+This makes INP a more reliable indicator of overall responsiveness than FID.

 ## What if no INP value is reported?